-VIOLENCE AGAINST WOMEN ACT OF 2013 (Section 8)
+VIOLENCE AGAINST WOMEN ACT OF 2013

-The Violence Against Women Act of 2013 (VAWA) applies to project-based Section 8 units (Los Robles) and offers the following protections against eviction or denial of housing based on domestic violence, dating violence, sexual assault and stalking:
+The Violence Against Women Act of 2013 (VAWA) applies to all federally funded units (Park Place Apartments) and offers the following protections against eviction or denial of housing based on domestic violence, dating violence, sexual assault or stalking:

-- 1. An applicant's or program participant's status as a victim of domestic violence, dating violence, sexual assault and stalking is not a basis for denial of rental assistance or for denial of admission, if the applicant otherwise qualifies for assistance or admission. - 2.
-This must support or assist victims of domestic violence, dating violence, sexual assault and stalking.
-It must protect victims, as well as members of their family, from being denied housing or from losing their HUD assisted housing.

-- 3. An incident or incidents of actual or threatened domestic violence, dating violence, sexual assault and stalking will not be construed as serious or repeated violations of the lease or other "good cause" for terminating the assistance, tenancy, or occupancy rights of a victim of abuse. - 4.
-Criminal activity directly related to domestic violence, dating violence, sexual assault and stalking, engaged in by a member of a tenant's household or any guest or other person under the tenant's control, shall not be cause for termination of assistance, tenancy, or occupancy rights of the victim of the criminal acts. - 5.
-Assistance may be terminated or a lease "bifurcated" in order to remove an offending household member from the home.
+- A. An applicant's or program participant's status as a victim of domestic violence, dating violence, sexual assault or stalking is not a basis for denial of rental assistance or for denial of admission, if the applicant otherwise qualifies for assistance or admission. - B. An incident or incidents of actual or threatened domestic violence, dating violence, sexual assault or stalking will not be construed as serious or repeated violations of the lease or other "good cause" for terminating the assistance, tenancy, or occupancy rights of a victim of abuse. - C. Criminal activity directly related to domestic violence, dating violence, sexual assault or stalking, engaged in by a member of a tenant's household or any guest or an affiliated individual of yours, shall not be cause for termination of assistance, tenancy, or occupancy rights of the victim of the criminal acts. - D. Affiliated individual means your spouse, parent, brother, sister, or child, or a person to whom you stand in the place of a parent or guardian (for example, the affiliated individual is in your care, custody, or control; or any individual, resident, or lawful occupant living in your household.

+- E. Assistance may be terminated or a lease "bifurcated" in order to remove an offending household member from the home.
 Whether or not the individual is a signatory to the lease and lawful tenant, if he/she engages in a criminal act of physical violence against family members or others, he/she stands to be evicted, removed, or have his/her occupancy rights terminated.
-This action is taken while allowing the victim, who is a tenant or a lawful occupant, to remain. - 6.
-The provisions protecting victims of domestic violence, dating violence, sexual assault and stalking engaged in by a member of the household, may not be construed to limit Los Robles, when notified, from honoring various court orders issued to either protect the victim or address the distribution of property in case a family breaks up. - 7.
-The authority to evict or terminate assistance is not limited with respect to a victim that commits unrelated criminal activity.
-Furthermore, if Los Robles can show an actual and imminent threat to other tenants or those employed at or providing service to the property if an unlawful tenant's residency is not terminated, then evicting a victim is an option, the VAWA notwithstanding.
-Ultimately, Los Robles will not subject victims to more demanding standards than other tenants.
+This action is taken while allowing the victim, who is a tenant or a lawful occupant, to remain. - F. The provisions protecting victims of domestic violence, dating violence, sexual assault or stalking engaged in by a member of the household, may not be construed to limit Park Place Apartments, when notified, from honoring various court orders issued to either protect the victim or address the distribution of property in case a family breaks up. - G. The authority to evict or terminate assistance is not limited with respect to a victim that commits unrelated criminal activity.
+Furthermore, if Park Place Apartments can show an actual and imminent threat to other tenants or those employed at or providing service to the property if an unlawful tenant's residency is not terminated, then evicting a victim is an option, the VAWA notwithstanding.
+Ultimately, Park Place Apartments will not subject victims to more demanding standards than other tenants.

-The VAWA protections shall not supersede any provision of any federal, state, or local law that provides greater protection for victims of domestic violence, dating violence, sexual assault and stalking.
-The laws offering greater protection are applied in instances of domestic violence, dating violence, sexual assault and stalking.
+The VAWA protections shall not supersede any provision of any federal, state, or local law that provides greater protection for victims of domestic violence, dating violence or stalking.
+The laws offering greater protection are applied in instances of domestic violence, dating violence or stalking.

 Attached to this Resident Selection Plan is the VAWA Notice of Occupancy Rights and Certification form for review.
-The Notice of Occupancy Rights and Certification form will be provided to applicants when assistance is being denied or at the time of move-in.
+The Notice of

+Occupancy Rights and Certification form will be provided to applicants when assistance is being denied or at the time of move-in.